YannDubs/Neural-Process-Family/jupyter/text/CNPFs_sketch.md

 * the aggregation function $\mathrm{Agg}$, and
 * the decoder $d_{\boldsymbol\theta}$.

-Next, we detail some promininent members of the CNPF, and discuss some of their advantages and disadvantages.
+Next, we detail some prominent members of the CNPF, and discuss some of their advantages and disadvantages.

 ## Conditional Neural Process (CNP)